About herpes simplex mouth infection

 Complications of herpes simplex mouth infection

 The major complication of a herpes simplex virus mouth infection is poor fluid intake and dehydration.
-This is because gingivostomatitis makes swallowing painful and difficult.
+This is because swallowing is painful and difficult.

-In very rare cases, herpes simplex virus can cause encephalitis, which is inflammation of the brain tissue.
-This can cause behavioural changes, drowsiness and seizures.
+In very rare cases, herpes simplex virus can cause encephalitis.

 Children with a weakened immune system because of illness or medication have an increased risk of getting herpes simplex mouth infection and encephalitis.
-Babies less than three months old are also at increased risk.
+Babies younger than 3 months old are also at increased risk.

 - refuses food and liquids

-- is confused, drowsy or behaving in a concerning way
+- encephalitis – is confused, drowsy, has a seizure or is behaving in a concerning way.

 Treatment for herpes simplex mouth infection

 You should encourage your child to drink fluids, even tiny amounts at a time.
-One option is oral rehydration solution like Gastrolyte® or Hydralyte™, which you can get as liquid or ice blocks from your pharmacy.
+One option is oral rehydration solution like Gastrolyte or Hydralyte, which you can get as liquid, powder or icy poles from your pharmacy.

-If your child is used to a bottle, it might be easier to feed him using a cup and spoon until the infection improves.
-If your child is refusing food, try offering him very soft foods.
+If your child is used to a bottle, it might be easier to feed them using a cup and spoon until the infection improves.
+If your child is refusing food, try offering them very soft foods.

-If the infection is severe or your child is at risk of a severe infection, your doctor might suggest an anti-viral medication like aciclovir.
+If the infection is severe or your child is at risk of a severe infection, your doctor might suggest an anti-viral medicine.

 Prevention of herpes simplex mouth infection

-If someone in your family has a herpes simplex mouth infection, other family members should avoid direct contact with any blisters.
-Also avoid sharing utensils, glasses or towels.
+If someone in your family has a herpes simplex mouth infection or cold sores, other family members should avoid direct contact like close hugging or kissing.
+Also avoid sharing utensils, glasses or bath towels.